Bitlocker Encryption: The Guard of Your Data [You Must Know]- Qiling

 3. Where can I find my BitLocker recovery key?

-Microsoft accounts can save a key (search BitLocker Recovery Keys to retrieve the key).
-If another user set up or activated BitLocker, the recovery key may be in their Microsoft account.
+Microsoft accounts can save a key (search BitLocker Recovery Keys) and if another user set up or activated BitLocker, the recovery key may be in their Microsoft account.

 Related Articles